alexf91/lean4-ctypes/README.md

 ## Usage

-Access to library functions is structured in three types:
+Access to library functions is structured in two types:

 * Library: Shared library opened with `dlopen()`
-* Symbol: Symbol in a library, opened with `dlsym()`
-* Function: Symbol annotated with data types
+* Function: Function pointer annotated with data types

 The `CType` inductive represents types available in C.
 It contains definitions for signed and unsigned integers, floating point types, complex types, arrays, structs and pointers.